- Maine voters approved Medicaid expansion ballot initiative in 2017 election, but then Gov. Paul LePage blocked expansion throughout 2018.

 LePage reversed Maine’s pre-ACA Medicaid expansion

-LePage reversed the course on Medicaid set by his predecessor, John Baldacci, who authorized Dirigo Health in 2003.
+In addition to opposing Medicaid expansion, former Gov. LePage reversed the course on Medicaid set by his predecessor, John Baldacci, who authorized Dirigo Health in 2003.
 The program expanded Medicaid and subsidized private health insurance for middle-income residents.
-However, the program faced several financial difficulties as about 25 percent of the state’s residents enrolled in Medicaid by 2010 and Maine’s Medicaid spending consumed nearly 30 percent of the state budget.
+However, the program faced several financial difficulties as about 25% of the state’s residents enrolled in Medicaid by 2010 and Maine’s Medicaid spending consumed nearly 30% of the state budget.
 The state fell behind in Medicaid reimbursements to hospitals, which were due nearly $500 million in state and federal payments.

 LePage took office in 2011 and led efforts to cut Maine’s Medicaid program.
 First, he reduced the eligibility limits for adults with dependents and reduced benefits for elderly Medicaid beneficiaries.
 Second, Maine ended coverage for adults without dependents, effective Jan.
 1, 2014.
 The stricter eligibility limits resulted in about 25,000 people losing Medicaid eligibility.
 Third, the LePage administration petitioned the federal government for approval to end coverage for young adults aged 19 and 20.